LuciferInLove/dynamic-sshmenu-aws/README.md

 * [via awscli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)
 * [manually](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials)

-Then you should setup ssh client to connect to aws instances via private addresses.
 If you are using bastion server, you can set it as proxy in ssh config as follows:

 ```
 Host 172.31.*.*